Wiredcraft/test-backend/Strategy.md

 ###### Technology stack
 The tencent development system will be used to develop the wechat mini-program.
-It is based on javascrip
+It is based on javascript

 ###### User Documentation
 The interface should be clear and simple enough to not require additional documentation.